im-tomu/tomu.im/index.md

 For software, Tomu currently uses the SiLabs serial bootloader.
 One of the Crowd Supply stretch goals is a universal bootloader based on DFU.

-To use the seral bootloader, Windows users will need to install Silabs-CDC_Install.zip, e.g. from [M-Pression](https://www.m-pression.com/solutions/boards/odyssey/odyssey-downloads).
+To use the serial bootloader, Windows users will need to install Silabs-CDC_Install.zip, e.g. from [M-Pression](https://www.m-pression.com/solutions/boards/odyssey/odyssey-downloads).
 Linux and macOS users do not need to use any special drivers.

 1. Enter the bootloader.
   * v0.2 boards require you to connect the C pin to Vcc.